edmundask/Sprinkle/README.md

 See the [wiki](https://github.com/edmundask/Sprinkle/wiki) for more information.

-# Known Issues

-* Specifying https protocol in the asset source will prevent Sprinkle from fetching the asset contents.
-* After changing some of the settings in Sprinkle configuration or asset definitions file you may not get the result you want.
-To do avoid this, you have to clear the cache first.

 # CHANGELOG

+### 1.0.4

+* Fixed a bug which caused some of the routes not to be parsed correctly.

 ### 1.0.3

 * (:any) wildcard in the asset routes file now also takes the homepage (default CI route) into account.
 * Added asset filter auto-loading.
 You can set these filters in the configuration file.
-* When defining assets (or loading them from a controller), you can now exlude specific filters.
+* When defining assets (or loading them from a controller), you can now exclude specific filters.

+# Known Issues

+* Specifying https protocol in the asset source will prevent Sprinkle from fetching the asset contents.
+* After changing some of the settings in Sprinkle configuration or asset definitions file you may not get the result you want.
+To do avoid this, you have to clear the cache first.

 # COPYRIGHT